Dariusz Michalak: Career

 In the summer of 1995 he became a player of the III liga side Stal Sanok for the 1995–96 season.
 After the autumn round in this team he returned to Stal Stalowa Wola.
 He was an active footballer until the age of 40 as the Sokół Nisko's player.
 He was a right-footed athlete.

-After completing his professional career, he worked in Huta Stalowa Wola.
+After retiring from professional football, he worked in Huta Stalowa Wola.
 As a coach, he led the Sokół Nisko junior team and was a playing coach for the senior team until 2006.
 He was also the coach of youth groups in his home Stal Stalowa Wola.

 Private life

 He is the son of Jan Michalak, the ZKS Stal Stalowa Wola's boxer.